sraisty1c/test-i18next/README.md

+# esModuleInterop explanation

-# Test Repo (i18next, React, Typescript, Jest/Enzyme, Webpack)
+This is a working test repo with i18next, React, Typescript, Jest/Enzyme, Webpack

+---

 `esModuleInterop: false`